mattqg/ProjectSite/_projects/handwritten digital circuits.md

             propagate_states(child, child.state)
 ```

 The user interface for the simulation was done using an OpenCV window and `cv2.EVENT_LBUTTONDOWN` to listen for input.
-The window is also capable of quickly changing themese to any user-defined colorscape.
+The window is also capable of quickly changing themes to any user-defined colorscape.

 The final program is shown below.
 The only input necessary to the code is a hand-drawn image which the final simulation will convert to your own personalized digital circuit playground.